Iterative app design for LUIS

 Learn more about authoring contributions from collaborators.

-Review endpoint utterances to begin the new authoring cycle
+Review endpoint utterances to begin the new iterative cycle

-When you are done with a cycle of authoring, you can begin again.
+When you are done with an iteration cycle, you can repeat the process.
 Start with reviewing prediction endpoint utterances LUIS marked with low-confidence.
 Check these utterances for both correct predicted intent and correct and complete entity extracted.
-Once you review and accept changes, the review list should be empty.
+After you review and accept changes, the review list should be empty.

 Learn concepts about collaboration.